The Apgar Score, devised by Dr. Virginia Apgar in 1953, is a quick method for assessing the clinical status of a newborn.

 What Defense Lawyers Do with APGARs

-Defense lawyers representing the doctors and hospitals position on the importance of APGAR scores depends on the case.
+Defense lawyers representing the doctors and hospitals’ position on the importance of APGAR scores depend on the case.
 Often these lawyers will argue that an APGAR score cannot establish hypoxia as the cause of prenatal injury.
-They argue studies that found that an infant with an Apgar score of 0-3 at 5 minutes, whose 10 minute Apgar score improves to 4 or higher, has a 99% chance of not having cerebral palsy at seven years of age.
+They argue that studies have found that an infant with an Apgar score of 0-3 at 5 minutes, whose 10-minute Apgar score improves to 4 or higher, has a 99% chance of not having cerebral palsy at seven years of age.
 (Conversely, 75% of children with cerebral palsy had normal Apgar scores at birth.)

-But my commonly you see the defense lawyers claiming that a good minute Apgar score means that baby’s diagnosis of hypoxia or cerebral palsy could not be caused by a brain injury during childbirth.
+But commonly, you see the defense lawyers claiming that a good Apgar score means that a brain injury could not cause the baby’s diagnosis of hypoxia or cerebral palsy during childbirth.
 So if the child’s Apgar score at five minutes is six or above, the defense lawyer will try to find experts to say that the child’s brain injury could not have been caused by an OB’s mistake during labor and delivery.

-Also, there are often factors that can artificially inflate a baby’s five minute Apgar score.
-The nature and extent of neonatal resuscitation can play a big factor.
+Also, there are often factors that can artificially inflate a baby’s five-minute Apgar score.
+The nature and extent of neonatal resuscitation can play a big role.
 Assessment of a child’s respiratory effort — a big factor in the score — is compromised when breathing assistance is given.

 APGAR Score Settlements and Verdicts